panliangrui/ACM_MM_2025/README.md

 ### Feature Extraction

-The original WSI needs permission from the Second Xiangya Hospital to be used.
+The original WSI needs permission from the Third Xiangya Hospital to be used.
 If WSI is used for commercial purposes, the dataset will be protected by law.
 We support the following 21 pre-trained foundation models to extract the feature representation of WSI.
 Please contact us by email before using.
 (Highly recommended!!)

 | Patch Encoder         | Embedding Dim | Args                                                             | Link |
 |-----------------------|---------------:|------------------------------------------------------------------|------|